maxenglander/www/_posts/2013-03-14-slide-mountain-wilderness.md

 Towards evening, the cold and my frustration grew.
 At times, it seemed I was moving only 10 feet per minute that passed.
 My frustration turned into fear, nearly panic.
 It became more difficult to follow the trail as the daylight, along with my strength and focus, faded.
+I don't know that I've ever wanted anything as badly as I wanted snowshoes, then.

 Eventually, I made it to Table Mountain Lean-to.
 I was out of water, and couldn't find the spring in the dark, so I stuffed my water bottles with snow and tucked them in my sleeping bag.
 These gave me enough water during the night to keep me